 Simple mistakes, oversights and paperwork flubs do occur.
 Most of the problems that could affect your loan are easily fixed, if not easily preventable.

-A common hurdle for many self-employed borrowers stems from inconsistency in their income.
+A common hurdle for many self-employed VA loan borrowers stems from inconsistency in their income.
 Remember, the underwriter is here to verify you can repay the loan.
 If your tax returns show an insufficient amount or heavily fluctuating income, it can trigger additional scrutiny or a denial.

 Additionally, your lender may require copies of your profit and loss statements, balance sheets and other business financials.
 If you cannot furnish these, it can cause problems and prevent you from getting to the closing table.